joren485/blog/_posts/2022-10-23-aur-packages-expired-domains.md

     }
     ```

-Unfortunately, the use of `SKIP` is quite common.
-We counted 30083 (35%) packages that use `SKIP` for at least one source.
-This means that there is a decent chance that one of the 20 packages we found uses `SKIP`.
-We found four (and submitted deletion requests for all of them).
+The use of `SKIP` is quite common.
+We counted 30245 packages (35.25% of total) that use `SKIP` for at least one source.
+A significant portion of these will use a Git repository (or some other CVS) directly as its source, which means that they have to use `SKIP` (or update the `PKGBUILD` with new hashes for every new commit).
+For example, 21278 (24.80% of total packages) of packages that use `SKIP` have a name that ends with "-git".

+4 of the 20 packages that we found use `SKIP` instead of actual hashes (we submitted deletion requests for all of them).
 Installing these packages is **dangerous**, because not only do they use sources with expired domains, but they also do not verify the integrity of any files downloaded from those domains.

 As an aside, this is the number of uses of each hash type we counted (excluding `SKIP` values):